 What You Can Do

 All things considered, you should not discontinue it without first consulting your doctor.
 The benefits of using it are higher than the risks.
 Also, there are risks of stopping the medications and resultant complications.
 As a result, it clearly outweighs the risk of dementia.

 In a nutshell, continue taking these medications and follow your doctor’s instruction.
 That way, it will also

 Of course, benzos are powerful medications that may be addictive.
 This may be more likely if you take it inappropriately or for a long time.

 Do you think someone you love has an addiction?
-You should talk an addiction counselor.
+You should talk an addiction counselor at benzodiazepine rehab facility.
 They can teach ways to deal with the cravings, prevent relapses.
 Finally, the addict will be on their way to a full recovery.